 I don't know how else to put it, but this is a bummer.

-You know, like, Trump's rallies are a bummer because they're scary.
+You know, like Trump's rallies are a bummer because they're scary.

 So Enrique starts bragging about all the things that he's banned from, which seems to be a theme.

-But Enrique isn't as poorly received as, let's say, that first guy with the bad comedy, or Pete Diabrusco with his boring ass xenophobic policy papers.
+But Enrique isn't as poorly received as, let's say, that first guy with the bad comedy or Pete Diabrusco with his boring ass xenophobic policy papers.

 So, you know, Lee's giving his speech, and it's really just along the lines, like I said, he keeps getting the crowd to chant the whistleblower's name.

-The judge in the Stone Show trial says, don't say the names of the jurors, even though under federal law they're supposed to be public, because she rigged them all, and they're Democratic Party operatives, and they're panicking right now, and we put out the names of the jurors, and now she's burning in hell.
+The judge in the Stone Show trial says don't say the names of the jurors, even though their federal laws must be public because she rigged them all and the Democratic Party operatives and they're panicking right now.

-This is the end result of Alex's horribly misguided philosophy that you know that you're right when you're getting attacked.
+Like, this is the end result of Alex's horribly misguided philosophy that you know that you're right when you're getting attacked, which he even expressed at the beginning of his speech, like at the start.

 If you internalize that belief, then you'll interpret attacks as being proof that you're right, which gives you the validation and a bit of a dopamine rush from like, yeah, we're doing it.